uyuni-project/uyuni-rfc/accepted/00000-mqtt-event-publisher.md

 [summary]: #summary

 This document describes the addition of an MQTT-based event publishing mechanism to the Uyuni server.
-The reactor pipeline will publish selected Salt event types as structured JSON messages to a local Mosquitto MQTT broker, making them available for external consumption by automation tools such as Node-RED, Grafana alerting pipelines, or custom scripts.
+The mechanism publishes selected Salt event types from the reactor pipeline as well as native Java application events (such as user creation, organization creation, and Content Lifecycle Management build events) as structured JSON messages to a local or remote Mosquitto MQTT broker, making them available for external consumption by automation tools such as Node-RED, Grafana alerting pipelines, or custom scripts.

-The first iteration covers five event types that represent the most operationally significant lifecycle moments: system registration, job completion, state application, image deployment, and batch operations.
+The first iteration covers nine event types across both Salt-based reactor moments and Java application actions:
+- Salt Reactor Events: system registration, job completion, state application, image deployment, and batch operations.
+- Java Application Events: user creation, organization creation, CLM build start, and CLM build completion.

 # Motivation
 [motivation]: #motivation